Integrated Transit Plan

 Contra Costa residents want to drive less, but many still rely on cars.
 This is due in part to the challenges of using public transit, such as insufficient connections between transit provider services, too much time between trips, and long travel times.

-The four bus transit operators in the county have a long history of working together, which has improved the transit system and made it easier for riders to transfer between services.
+The five bus transit operators in the county have a long history of working together, which has improved the transit system and made it easier for riders to transfer between services.
 However, the system needs to be updated to meet the needs of today’s travelers.
 We need to make it more efficient and better coordinated, and we need to update services and infrastructure to create a modern and sustainable transit network.

-The Integrated Transit Plan (ITP)
+Creating the Integrated Transit Plan

 The ITP will also include a list of improvements that will support enhanced services.
 The goal of these projects and improvements is to attract more riders and position the bus operators to meet future challenges.